 Bread flour is higher in gluten, which produces a more chewy cookie.
 If you don't have bread flour, you can use all-purpose flour in its place.

 Enhance the flavor of the cookie with flaked sea salt.
 Add a pinch on top of the dough balls before you place them in the oven.
 (This is totally optional but highly recommended!)

 Store baked sourdough chocolate chip cookies at room temperature in an air-tight container for up to 7 days.
 (To keep them extra fresh and chewy, place a small piece of white bread in the container.)

 Freeze any leftover baked cookies for up to 3 months.
 After the cookies have cooled completely, individually wrap them in plastic wrap and insert them into a freezer-safe bag.

 Unbaked cookie dough

 Store unbaked cookie dough in the fridge, covered tightly for up to 7 days.
 (According to the FDA, unbaked cookie dough is not safe for consumption.)

-To Freeze unbaked cookie dough, portion the dough out onto a parchment lined baking sheet and place it in the freezer.
-Transfer the frozen dough balls into a freezer-safe container and keep frozen for up to 3 months.
+To Freeze unbaked cookie dough, portion the dough out onto a parchment-lined baking sheet and place it in the freezer.
+Transfer the frozen dough balls into a freezer-safe container and keep them frozen for up to 3 months.

 Bake in a 375°F (190°C) oven for 17-20 minutes, straight from the freezer.